 For me, the overriding thing about being his Carer is the total and utter exhaustion.
 My husband doesn’t sleep and I can frequently still be up with him at 3.30 or 4.30 in the morning so I don’t get any proper sleep myself.
 I need to be constantly alert and aware so I can’t switch off at all.

 My husband goes to a day centre two days a week and to a specialist ‘COGS’ support group for people with cognitive impairment run by Age UK in Herne Bay.
 Crossroads Care Kent also provide someone to sit with him for 3 hours every week so I can go swimming.
-In addition we get a Carer 20 days a year through Volcare who will stay in our house so I can visit my family and friends who live in other parts of the country.
+In addition we get a volunteer 20 days a year through Volcare who will stay in our house so I can visit my family and friends who live in other parts of the country.
 Without that I’d never get away.

 I couldn’t manage without this support but I really need more respite care, especially for overnights so I can get a good night’s sleep.
 Because of my husband’s pension we have to pay for this and any additional support and I constantly need to balance the high cost of paying for this against my huge need for a break.